InsertKoinIO/koin/koin-projects/docs/start/setup/upgrade.md

 ```

 <div class="alert alert-primary" role="alert">
-    if you can't inject android context or appliation, be sure to use androidContext() function in your Koin application declaration.
+    if you can't inject android context or application, be sure to use androidContext() function in your Koin application declaration.
 </div>

 ### Starting Koin for Ktor